matuteiglesias/journal/content/Dev/2025-06-03_Comprehensive_analysis_of_data_group_delivery_stru.md

 ### Achievements:
 - Successfully completed a comprehensive review of the data delivery structures for all groups.
 - Identified key areas for improvement in data organization and professionalization.
-- Clarified the context and usage of the term 'Chad' for more precise communication.
+- Clarified the context and usage of the term 'Chad' for more precise [[communication]].

 ### Pending Tasks:
 - Implement recommended improvements in the data delivery structures based on the analysis.